yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

 1. Navigate to your source universe and select **xCluster Replication**.

-1. Click **Configure & Enable xCluster Replication**.
+1. Click **Configure xCluster Replication**.

+1. Enter a name for the replication.

-1. Select the universe to use as the target, then click **Next: Select Databases**.
+1. Select the universe to use as the target.

+1. Select the API, YSQL or YCQL.

+1. If you selected YSQL, choose whether to use [transactional atomicity](../#xcluster-configurations).

+1. Click **Next: Select Databases** (YSQL) or **Select Tables** (YCQL).

-1. Select the databases to be copied to the target for replication.
+1. Select the databases or tables to be copied to the target for replication.

     You can add databases containing colocated tables to the replication configuration as long as the underlying database is v2.18.1.0 or later.
 Colocated tables on the source and replica should be created with the same colocation ID if they already exist on both the source and replica prior to setup.
 Refer to [xCluster and colocation](../../../../architecture/docdb-sharding/colocated-tables/#xcluster-and-colocation).

+1. Click **Validate Table Selection**.

     YugabyteDB Anywhere checks whether or not data needs to be copied to the target for the selected databases and its tables.

-1. If data needs to be copied, click **Next: Confirm Full Copy**, and select a storage configuration.
+1. If data needs to be copied, click **Next: Configure Full Copy**, and select a storage configuration.

     The storage is used to transfer the data to the target database.
 For information on how to configure storage, see [Configure backup storage](../../configure-backup-storage/).